Group testing and local search: is there a computational-statistical gap?: Contributions

-In our work, we explicitly derive the first moment function for the Bernoulli group testing and prove that it remains decreasing (in the sense of Lemma~\ref{lem:monot}) \textit{throughout} the regime $n \geq (1+\epsilon)k \log_2 \frac{p}{k}$ for any $\epsilon>0$ (see Figure \ref{fig:monoton}).
-Upon a conjectured tightness of the second moment method, we show how this implies the absence of the OGP when $n \geq (1+\epsilon)k \log_2 \frac{p}{k}$ for any $\epsilon>0$.
+Upon a conjectured tightness of the second moment method, we show how this implies the absence of the OGP when $n \geq (1+\epsilon)k \log_2 \frac{p}{k}$ for any $\epsilon>0$ (see Theorem \ref{thm:OGP}).
 We consider this notable evidence that a local search algorithm can succeed in this regime, suggesting that there is actually no computational-statistical gap.
 Remarkably this is in full agreement with our experiments section below.
-We formalize and further explain all the latter statements in Section~\ref{absence_ogp}.
+We formalize and further explain all the latter statements in Appendix~\ref{absence_ogp}.

-\paragraph{Absence of bad local minima}
+\subsection{Absence of bad local minima}

 For our second theoretical contribution we study a much more strict notion of optimization landscape smoothness, namely the absence of ``bad" local minima.
 This is a very stringent, but certainly sufficient, condition for the success of even greedy local improvements algorithms.
 Hence, it is naturally not expected to coincide with the OGP phase transition where a potentially more elaborate local algorithm could be needed (see \cite{gamarnik2019sparse} for a similar result in the context of regression).
-Yet, our evidence that the OGP does not appear for the Bernoulli group testing model when $n \geq (1+\epsilon)k \log_2 \frac{p}{k}$ for any $\epsilon>0$ , conceivably suggests that the landscape of the minimization problem could be smooth enough to not even contain bad local minima when $n \geq (1+\epsilon)k \log_2 \frac{p}{k}$ for some reasonably small values of $\epsilon>0.$
+Yet, our evidence that the OGP does not appear for the Bernoulli group testing model when $n \geq (1+\epsilon)k \log_2 \frac{p}{k}$ for any $\epsilon>0$, conceivably suggests that the landscape of the minimization problem could be smooth enough to not even contain bad local minima when $n \geq (1+\epsilon)k \log_2 \frac{p}{k}$ for some small values of $\epsilon>0.$